RocketChat/Rocket.Chat/README.md

 The existinng [**mobile apps**](https://rocket.chat/download) can be used with any Rocket.Chat server, including your own instances.
 Just enter the server address on startup, e.g. `blockparty.chat`.

+### Mobile Usage

+At present, you can only use the Rocket.Chat Cordova apps to login on mobile, though a branded fork of the native apps is on the roadmap.

+Download either app below and use `blockparty.chat` as your server.

+- [Rocket.Chat Android app from Google Play][android]
+- [Rocket.Chat Apple app from the App Store][apple]

 ___